-Oppositional defiant disorder (ODD) is a behavior disorder in children and teens.
-They show angry and defiant behaviors much more than most people of the same age.
-These behaviors interfere with the person’s relationships.
-It also has an impact on their ability to do well in school, work, and family situations.
+Oppositional defiant disorder (ODD) is when children and teens show angry and defiant behaviors more than their peers.
+This impacts school, work, and family situations.

-The cause of ODD is unknown.
-ODD may be a mix of genes, family, and social factors.
+The cause is not known.
+It may be a mix of genes, family, and social factors.

 Children with ODD often:

 The doctor will ask about your child's symptoms and health history.
 You, your child's teachers, and relatives may be asked about the problems your child is having.
 A physical exam will be done.
 This is often enough to make the diagnosis.

 The goal is to stop problem behaviors.
 Choices are:

 Early treatment for behavioral problems may lower the risk of ODD.

 American Academy of Child & Adolescent Psychiatry